zaroops/Active-Directory-Homelab/README.md

 All machines share the same subnet 192.168.75.0/24.

-## 🛡️ Active Directory Home Lab for Red Teaming + IT Skills
+## 🛡️ Active Directory Home Lab for Red Teaming + IT Help Desk Skills

-This project documents the creation of a full Active Directory enterprise environment built using VMware Workstation, Windows Server 2022, Windows 10, and Kali Linux.
+This project documents the creation of a full Active Directory enterprise environment built using VMware Workstation Pro, Windows Server 2022, Windows 10, and Kali Linux.

 The goal was to simulate a real corporate domain environment to learn:

 • Windows Server administration

 • Active Directory & Group Policy

 • User & computer management